-Capel Parish Council (CPC) owns a considerable amount of land in Beare Green, Capel and Coldharbour.
-Nearly all the verges, green spaces and ditches through the village of Capel are the responsibility of the parish and incur not only anticipated budgeted annual costs but also unforeseen maintenance and repair work which must be dealt with.
+Capel Parish Council (CPC) has a large and varied portfolio of assets in Beare Green, Capel and Coldharbour.
+This map shows the details of all the land which is owned and managed in the parish.
+Nearly all the verges, green spaces and ditches through the village of Capel are the responsibility of the parish and incur not only anticipated budgeted annual costs but also unforeseen maintenance and repair work.

 CPC has an annual grass cutting contract to maintain Capel Recreation Ground, Bennetts Green and all the surrounding grass verges.
 CPC is responsible for the grass cutting and ditch clearing on the Beare Green football ground.
 CPC has also taken on responsibility for the amenity woodland in Markham Park.
 Misbrooks Green is strimmed along the top of the bridleway, normally twice annually, with the grass on the green being cut bi-annually.
 The ditches fronting the green along Misbrooks Green Road are also maintained by CPC.